MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/blur_step_size.png" width="400">

-To match Attribute Blur, add `lerp()` to the last line of code and copy paste the wrangle twice.
+To match Attribute Blur, add `lerp()` to the last line of VEX and copy paste the wrangle twice.

 ```cpp
 // Get the neighbours of the current point